After 'negative spiral', EU seeks new Russia strategy

 At the two-day summit in Brussels that will also consider the COVID-19 pandemic and ties with Turkey, leaders hope to build on a Russia strategy paper earlier this month by the European Commission and the EU's diplomatic service.

-"Out of a confrontational of ideas comes understanding," a senior EU diplomat said in support of the EU strategy, although the envoy doubted a sudden improvement in trust.
+"Out of a confrontation of ideas comes understanding," a senior EU diplomat said in support of the EU strategy, although the envoy doubted a sudden improvement in trust.

 French President Emmanuel Macron already tried in September 2019 to seek less frosty ties with Putin, without success.
 Some EU diplomats said there should be an improvement in relations before any summit with the Russian leader.